pirelaurent/p5_animationFramework/chapters/chap4-advancedAnimations.md

 (t)=> 1-(1-t) * (1-t) * (1-t)
 (t)=> 1-(1-t) * (1-t) * (1-t) * (1-t)
 All these functions allways stay between 0 and 1.
-These one starts with 0 and end with 1.
+These one starts all at 0 and end at 1.
 Any function staying between 0 and 1 can be used for other funny effects.

 ## what are the effects ?
 Look at the 0.5 vertical line when half time is elapsed :
-For standard, estimated = elapsed : half time.
+For standard, estimated = elapsed : at half time, half the distance.
 For the green curves, the estimated time is below, not yet at the half:
 => **The green curves start slowly and accelerate at the end**
 For the red curves, the estimated time is greater than the elapsed.
 => **The red curves start quickly and slow down at the end**
 For green or red functions : => **More the power, more the speed difference.**
 For animation, these kinds of variations give more elegant transitions than the basic one.
-## easyOnT function
+## easingOnT function
-The framework uses a reserved name ```easyOnT``` which is checked by the journey script for an optional calculation of estimated time.
+The framework uses a reserved name ```easingOnT``` which is checked by the journey script for an optional calculation of estimated time.
 ### how to set a time variation in a journey's parameter configuration
-You can give directly an anonymous function in the literal defining a journey or use a already defined function.
+You can give directly an anonymous function in the literal defining a journey or use an already defined function.
 **Remember this is a function not a function call.**

 ```javascript